lynnlangit/aws-for-bioinformatics/1_Setup_AWS_account-KELLY/1_Setup_AWS_Account.md

  - VIEW your instance & S3 bucket names and tags

 ### Other Things to Know
+ - Secure your AWS ROOT user account - [link](https://docs.aws.amazon.com/accounts/latest/reference/best-practices-root-user.html)
  - AWS FREE tier account have built-in service usage limits - [link](https://aws.amazon.com/free/).
  - AWS service costs are billed to **YOU** for FREE Tier (after you've used the service beyond your free tier limits)
  - AWS service costs are billed to **YOUR COMPANY**  (or research group) for Organizational Accounts
  - SET UP an **AWS Budget alert** to get notified when AWS services exceed a service cost limit you set (this is useful for testing accounts) - [link](https://aws.amazon.com/billing/pricing/pricing-terms/)